certtools/intelmq/docs/user/bots.md

 **`attach_regex`**

-(optional, string) Regular expression of the name of the attachment.
-Defaults to csv.zip.
+(optional, string) All attachments which match this [regular expression](https://docs.python.org/3/library/re.html#re.search) will be processed.
+Defaults to `csv.zip`.

 **`extract_files`**